 Do not depend on any one person to assist you during an emergency.
 Support teams and the buddy system have weaknesses; you may not be able to contact each other quickly in an emergency.
 Therefore, it is important that your support team include other people.

-Master the Skill of Giving Quick Information on How Best to Help You
+Giving Quick Information on How Best to Help You

 Life-Support Devices that Depend on Electricity

 Contact your local electric company about your power needs for life-support devices (home dialysis, suction, breathing machines, etc.) in advance of an emergency.
-Some utility ccompanies will put you on a “priority reconnection service” list.
+Some utility companies will put you on a "priority reconnection service" list.
 Talk to your equipment suppliers about your power options and also let the fire department know that you are dependent on life-support devices.

 Plan a Site Evacuation

 Plan how you will evacuate and where you will go if an evacuation is ordered.
-Identify all the ways you can exit your home, work, school, etc. Tag devices (wheelchairs, walkers, etc.) with your name, address and phone number in case you have to leave them behind.
+Identify all the ways you can exit your home, work, school, etc. Tag devices (wheelchairs, walkers, etc.) with your name, address, and phone number in case you have to leave them behind.